Lindsey Graham wants to hear from woman accusing Kavanaugh of sexual assault

-SC’s Lindsey Graham says he is willing to hear from the woman accusing President Donald Trump’s Supreme Court nominee of attempted sexual assault, just as the accuser has said she’s willing to testify to the Senate judiciary committee.
+South Carolina’s Lindsey Graham says he is willing to hear from the woman accusing President Donald Trump’s Supreme Court nominee of attempted sexual assault.
+Meanwhile, the accuser says she is willing to testify to the Senate Judiciary Committee.

-In a statement on Sunday, Graham said that California psychologist Christine Blasey Ford — a former high school classmate of Brett Kavanaugh who went public with her accusations on Sunday — would be welcome to give evidence to the committee vetting Kavanaugh’s nomination ahead of a final vote.
+In a statement on Sunday, U.S. Sen. Graham, the Seneca Republican who is a member of the Judiciary Committee, said California psychologist Christine Blasey Ford — a former high school acquaintance of Kavanaugh, who went public with her accusations Sunday — would be welcome to give evidence to the committee vetting Kavanaugh’s nomination before its final vote.

 “(I)f Ms. Ford wishes to provide information to the committee, I would gladly listen to what she has to say and compare that against all other information we have received about Judge Kavanaugh,” Graham said.

-Her testimony could delay the process of confirming Trump’s second Supreme Court pick, with just weeks to go before voters head to the polls for the midterm elections.
-Graham was aware of the sensitive timing in his statement Sunday.
+Ford’s testimony could delay the process of confirming Trump’s second Supreme Court pick.
+With just weeks to go before voters head to the polls for the midterm elections, Graham nodded to the sensitive timing in his statement Sunday.

 “If the committee is to hear from Ms. Ford it should be done immediately so the process can continue as scheduled,” Graham said.

-Graham isn’t alone.
-Sen. Ron Johnson, R-Wisconsin, also told a Milwaukee radio station on Monday the committee should hear from Ford before a vote.
-White House counselor Kellyanne Conway also told reporters Monday Ford “should testify under oath and she should do it on Capitol Hill.”
+U.S. Sen. Ron Johnson, R-Wis., told a Milwaukee radio station Monday the Judiciary Committee should hear from Ford before it votes.
+White House counselor Kellyanne Conway also told reporters Monday that Ford “should testify under oath and she should do it on Capitol Hill.”

+Multiple other senators have called on the committee to hear from Ford before any final vote on Kavanaugh’s nomination.
+On Monday, Trump said he would support a delay in the vote to allow Ford to be heard.

 Ford wrote a letter to Feinstein in July when Kavanaugh’s nomination was announced, describing an attack that occurred at a party when they were in high school in Maryland.